Vision Screening Online Training Program

 A. Visual acuity is written as a fraction:

 Numerator - the number of feet at which screening is done.
 The appropriate distance is noted at the top of the vision chart. (e.g., 10 feet, 20 feet), example: 10/XX (20/XX)

 Denominator - the smallest line on which the required number of optotypes (standardized letters or symbols for testing visual acuity) are correctly identified, example: 10/20 (20/40).

 It is recommended that all children be screened for visual acuity at a 10 foot distance.
-Documentation of distance visual acuity screening results should be recorded as the actual distance the child was from visual acuity chart.
-For example if the child was screened at 10 feet from the chart, 10 would be numerator used when recording results.
+Documentation of distance visual acuity screening results should be recorded as the actual distance the child was from visual acuity chart, and can include the 20 foot equivalency 10/XX (20/XX).

 Q. What do the visual acuity results mean?

 A. If one's vision is 10/35 (20/70) it means:

 - At 10 (20) feet away, the smallest line that person can see is the 10/35 (20/70) line

 - A person with 10/10 (20/20) vision could read that same line at 35 (70) feet away

 B. If one's vision is 10/10 (20/20) it means: